 One of the major drawbacks of shared hosting is that there are many other websites – apart from your own – that share the same server.

 Bandwidth & Disk Space

-With shared hosting, all you get is a limited bandwidth and disk space on a server.
+With shared hosting, all you get is limited bandwidth and disk space on a server.

 If you have a shared hosting server, then your website is not secure.
 The hackers are there looking for easy prey.
 This is a big concern.
-In order to save your website from the evil eyes of the hackers, you must opt for a dedicated managed hosting service, instead of shared hosting.
+To save your website from the evil eyes of the hackers, you must opt for a dedicated managed hosting service, instead of shared hosting.

 You Might Also Like: An Overview of the Best Laravel Security Practices